ia/femtocom/README.md

 ### picocom

 Install picocom:
-- using your distribution repositories like: apt install picocom dnf install picocom etc.
+- using package manager of your distribution like:
+`apt install picocom`

-- or from sources:
+or
+`dnf install picocom`
+(or something like that)

+- using sources like: